Exploring near-optimal energy systems with stakeholders: a novel approach for participatory modelling: A new modelling-based interactive planning tool

-We engaged with the local population in public spaces between March 11 and 15, 2024; each participant interacting with the interface individually.
+We engaged with the local population in public spaces between March 11 and 15, 2024 (N=126); each participant interacting with the interface individually.
 In the interface, participants explored a continuum of energy system designs, by allocating investment in different system components.
-Within the feasible bounds (pre-computed in PyPSA-LYB) and a generous cost increase (of up to 125\% on top of the optimal costs), participants freely set investment levels for onshore wind power, solar power, imported green fuels, heat storage and hydrogen infrastructure (see Methods).
+Within the feasible bounds (pre-computed in PyPSA-LYB) and a generous cost increase (an upper limit of 125\% on top of the optimal costs), participants freely set investment levels for onshore wind power, solar power, imported green fuels, heat storage and hydrogen infrastructure (see Methods).
 Figure \ref{fig:workflow} illustrates both the generalised (left) and particular (right) workflow used.

 In practice, the level of investments is controlled through sliders, as seen in figure \ref{fig:interface}a) and restricted by an updated geometry of the near-optimal space relative to the slider location.
 Apart from the investment levels, the participants were presented with key metrics of their chosen system configuration.
-These metrics are computed heuristically as needed by the interface, interpolating between pre-computed values for the 56,050 sampled configurations (Methods).
+These metrics are computed heuristically as needed by the interface, interpolating between pre-computed values for the 56,050 sampled configurations (see Methods).
 This feature, illustrated in figure \ref{fig:interface}b), adds relevant information and context to the decision process, and keeps track of our research question aimed at (balancing) priorities of local stakeholders.
 By complementing these quantitative values with possible qualitative preconceptions, the participants saw the impacts of their choices directly and could identify an energy system design best representing their preferences.
 After submitting their final energy system design, participants were also asked to choose up to three metrics (some chose more than three) that they prioritised for the energy system design --- i.e. their stated priorities ---, how much additional cost they were willing to accept to improve the representation of their priorities and provide written feedback to the process.
 Complete details on the interface, as well as the rationale for choosing the particular dimensions and metrics are described in Methods.